approov/web-quickstart-fingerprintjs-javascript/README.md

 ### Shapes API Domain

-Double check that you have added with Approov CLI the `shapes.approov.io` API with web enabled.
+Double check that you have added with the Approov CLI the `shapes.approov.io` API with web enabled.

 ```text
 approov api -list